ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost all his cache!
+Because he lost his domain in a bet!

-2. Why did the computer go to the doctor?
-Because it had a virus!
+2. Why did the cybersecurity expert bring a ladder to work?
+To reach the top-level security!

-3. Why do programmers prefer dark mode?
-Because the light attracts bugs!
+3. Why did the software engineer always carry a pencil and paper?
+In case he needed to draw a sketchy algorithm!

-4. Why was the cyber security expert always lonely?
-Because they had trust issues!
+4. Why do programmers prefer dark mode?
+Because it saves their eyes from all the bugs!

 [
-Wed Sep  6 01:06:11 UTC 2023
+Thu Sep  7 01:06:18 UTC 2023
  ]